ericyung1998/risk-finance-dashboard/README.md

 Bank of America: Risk & Finance Dashboard

-- Interactive Dashboard that retrieves risk and finance feed and sign off data from various databases and APIs
+- Interactive dashboard that retrieves risk and finance feed and sign off data from various databases and APIs

 - Learning Objectives: develop a dashboard that consolidates risk and finance data
     - Specifications (modules):